Fresno Chaffee Zoo to temporarily close amid COVID-19 spread

 FRESNO, Calif.
-(KSEE/KGPE) –The City of Fresno asked Fresno Chaffee zoo to temporarily close its doors to help limit the spread of COVID-19, according to zoo officials.
+(KSEE/KGPE) — Fresno Chaffee Zoo will temporarily close its doors to help limit the spread of COVID-19.

+The zoo’s closure is set to take place until the end of March, said Mark Standriff, spokesman for the City of Fresno.

 Zoo officials say all programs and events are canceled or will be postponed.
 Full refunds will be available.